 You can also opt to buy a quilted pillow protector to keep your Hollowfibre pillows clean and stain-free.
 A pillow protector is similar to a pillowcase but comes with a zipper.
 It acts as a barrier against saliva, sweat and moisture and provides added protection against wear and tear.
 A pillow protector is also easier to wash compared to the pillow itself.
 Most pillow protectors are also hypoallergenic so they’re a good investment especially if you suffer from allergies.

 The sun is a natural germ and bacteria killer.
 Sunning your Hollowfibre pillows regularly is a good way to keep these harmful microbes at bay.
 If you don’t have time to wash your pillows, a good alternative is to leave them outdoors on a hot day and let the sun do its magic.
 Sunning also has a deodorizing effect so it can help to remove unpleasant odours.
 Your pillows will smell great after a few hours under the sun.
-Don’t forget to turn the other side for even sunning.
+Don’t forget to turn them onto the other side for even sunning.